What is HIV

 HIV (Human Immunodeficiency Virus) is a virus that damages your immune system so your body becomes less effective at fighting off infection and other diseases.
 Once you get HIV, you cannot get rid of it.
 Fortunately, there are antiretroviral treatments which can minimise the amount of HIV in your body and limit damage to your immune system — keeping you in good health.
-These treatments can also greatly decrease the chances of passing HIV on to others during sex.
+These treatments can also remove the risk of passing HIV on to others during sex.
 Research for a cure is continuing but is expected to take many more years.

 As more people are diagnosed early in their illness and take modern, effective treatments, people rarely progress to having AIDS in Australia any more.
 Even people who are diagnosed late with an opportunistic infection or AIDS-related cancer are generally expected to recover from such illnesses if they are treated effectively.